Post-Run Recovery: How To Smash Your Goals

 2. Prioritise your sleep

-If sleep were a supplement it would be made illegal.
+"If sleep were a supplement, it would be made illegal."

 3. Go for an easy run the next day

 When you feel less recovered you may be thinking of taking a day completely off running.
-However, going for a very easy jog and maybe even doing a couple strides will boost your recovery.
-Getting those aching muscles moving to loosen them up and getting all that fresh blood around them will boost your post-run recovery to get your ready for your next session.
+However, going for a very easy jog and maybe even doing a couple of strides will boost your recovery.
+Getting those aching muscles moving to loosen them up and getting all that fresh blood around them will boost your post-run recovery to get you ready for your next session.

 4. Foam roll